mrlacey/Rapid-XAML-Toolkit/README.md

 ### Modification and improvement

-If you already have an empty page, you can easily get the XAML for the ViewModel and paste them into the View.
+If you already have an empty page, you can easily get the XAML for the ViewModel and paste it into the View.

 ![Copy class in ViewModel and paste into View as XAML](./docs/Assets/Copy-Class-To-Clipboard.gif)